Australian politicians say media revelations of China spying disturbing

 The government set out guidelines this month, including the sharing of cyber intelligence with national security agencies, in a bid to keep foreign powers from exerting influence in Australia’s universities.

-Additional reporting in Beijing by Catherine Cadell and in Taipei by Ben Blanchard; Writing by Lidia Kelly; Editing by Clarence Fernandez
+Additional reporting Cate Cadell in Beijing and Ben Blanchard in Taipei; Writing by Lidia Kelly; Editing by Clarence Fernandez